AbnVet/BOCRacingV2/CODEX.md

 - **READ-ONLY**: Never edit v1 code.
 Never copy/paste code from v1.
 - **Reference Only**: Use v1 to understand behavior and requirements, not to migrate code.
-- **Fresh Implementation**: All v2 code must be written from scratch with clean architecture.
+- **Fresh Implementation**: v2 code is written cleanly, but may intentionally mirror patterns from v1 when behaviorally justified.
+Code must be reimplemented, not copied.

 ## Development Workflow